AY2425S2-CS2103T-T11-3/tp/docs/DeveloperGuide.md

 #### Data Requirements

 1. Data Size: The system should handle up to `10,000` contacts and `500` events simultaneously without performance degradation.
-2. Data Volatility: The system should allow for quick updates without downtime since contact information can change frequently.
+2. Data Volatility: The system should allow for quick updates since contact information can change frequently.

 #### Environment Requirements